 Currently, 84 Chinese cities curb the purchase and use of small cars using all kinds of excuses, such as bad image and traffic jams.

-In Guangzhou, capital of south China's Guangdong Province, less-than-1.0-litre cars have been banned from having licence plates since August 2001.
+In Guangzhou, capital of South China's Guangdong Province, less-than-1.0-litre cars have been banned from having license plates since August 2001.

 Industry experts and manufacturers welcomed the news.

 "We have been waiting for this policy for a long time," said Zhu Yiping, an official from the China Association of Automobile Manufacturers.